Federal Contractor Requirements

 Construction Contract Requirements

-There are two types of construction contracts: direct Federal construction contracts and Federally assisted construction contracts.
+There are two types of construction contracts over which OFCCP has jurisdiction: direct Federal construction contracts and Federally assisted construction contracts.
 Under Executive Order 11246, neither type is required to develop a written AAP, regardless of contract value or number of employees.
 However, if you have Federal or Federally assisted construction contracts or subcontracts of $10,000 or more, the regulations require you to follow 16 affirmative action steps.
 These steps are designed to ensure that you provide equal employment opportunity as to outreach and recruitment; hiring, training, promotions, and other employment advancement opportunities; a harassment-free work environment; and that you evaluate your personnel practices and policies at least annually to identify and address barriers to equal employment opportunity.

 Additionally, while the AAP requirements under Section 503 and VEVRAA don’t apply to Federally assisted construction contractors and subcontractors, they do apply to direct Federal construction contractors and subcontractors.
 If you hold direct Federal construction contracts or subcontracts and meet the appropriate thresholds as detailed above, you would need to develop AAPs under one or both of those programs.